S-Anon Literature for Sale

 S-Anon books, as well as some booklets, are available in both print and e-book formats.
 S-Anon e-books can be purchased/viewed on various platforms, such as Amazon’s Kindle, and Barnes and Noble’s Nook.
 Printed copies of S-Anon literature are available through our online store at www.sanon.org/store.

 Some S-Anon literature is also available in Spanish; these pieces can also be found in our online store.

 Connecting with other people who are going through pain caused by sex addiction is not easy.
+S-Anon e-books can be purchased/viewed on various platforms, such as Amazon’s Kindle, Apple’s Books, and Barnes and Noble’s Nook.
 Our free Welcome Packet is a guide on how we can help you connect with others so that you can begin your recovery journey and find serenity.